 Digestive Health: promote good gut bacteria diversity.
 When we eat veggies, the gut bacteria make good phytochemicals called enterolignans.
 These play important roles in prevention of cancer and chronic disease as well as estrogen metabolism .
 The more diverse our gut bacteria, the more enterolignans we will have.
 We have even seen positive association in prevention of bone loss; a specific probiotic strain called L. reuteri has been helpful in rat models .

-See a Naturopath for customized suggestions regarding:
+See a Naturopath for personalized suggestions regarding:

 - Botanicals, micronutrients, medical foods, prebiotics, probiotics